ivarhak/openrocket-airbrake/README.md

-  open-loop deploy ramp, the brake predicts (every simulation step) the apogee reachable at 0% and 100% deployment from the current altitude/velocity/mass/air density, and modulates deployment between those bounds — slew-rate-limited by the actuator's deploy duration — to steer toward a target altitude.
-On a rocket with a perfect airbrake control system, this is what a flight would look like
+  open-loop deploy ramp, the brake predicts (every simulation step) the apogee reachable at 0% and 100% deployment from the current altitude/velocity/mass/air density, and modulates deployment between those bounds slew-rate-limited by the actuator's deploy duration to steer toward a target altitude.
+On a rocket with a perfect airbrake control system on your airbrakes parameters, this is what a flight would look like.

 ## Limitations